 - “Transactions in the Ordinary Course of Business” means activities that are necessary, normal, and incidental to the business and which fall under one or more of the following headings:

 - Import of Fixed assets / spares / computers

 - Loans and Advances paid and repaid

 - Any other as the AC may deem fit.

 I. Approval of Related Party Transactions by the AC

-- All Related Party Transactions except the transactions with the wholly owned subsidiaries of the Company must be reported to the AC and referred for approval by the AC in accordance with this Policy.
+- All Related Party Transactions and subsequent material modifications shall require prior approval the AC and referred for approval in accordance with this Policy.

-- Related Party Transactions during the quarter will be referred to the next scheduled meeting of the AC for review and approval.
-Any member of the AC who has a potential interest in any Related Party Transaction will refrain himself/herself from discussion and voting on the approval of the Related Party Transaction.
+- Any member of the AC who has a potential interest in any Related Party Transaction will refrain himself/herself from discussion and voting on the approval of the Related Party Transaction.

-- The AC may have an umbrella resolution under which any Related Party Transaction with a value of upto INR 1 Crore can be entered into without the AC approving it in its meeting.
+- The AC may have an umbrella resolution under which Related Party Transaction with a value of upto INR 1 Crore can be entered into without the AC approving it in its meeting

 - The AC may grant Omnibus approval for proposed Related Party Transactions which are repetitive in nature.